InjuMichorius/arcade-adventure/README.md

 # Arcade adventure
-Project to teach myself some cool react stuffs
+Project to teach myself some cool react stuffs!